 Every so often I find myself involved in a parenting discussion where my humble opinion is actually requested.
-When these rare occasions arise, and unfortunately more often when they do not, I typically don’t mind sharing our family’s system for rules and consequences and how we generally deter our children from acting like savages.
+When these rare occasions arise, and unfortunately more often when they do not, I typically don’t mind sharing our family rules and consequences and how we generally deter our children from acting like savages.

 Thus far, I really like spending time with my kids.
 Being home all day with them isn’t bad.
 I look forward to going on vacation as a family and even going out to eat. (this is despite the fact that sometimes I can appear to be a stressed out pyscho in either situation).
 I still need mom time, and my kids need to socialize outside their siblings but I usually feel like we have a happy home where everyone works together and gets along.
 Maybe we could’ve gotten here without rules but I wonder how much harder it would have been .